 Shape the Swan Head

-- Re-fold the body of the swan and create the head bend by creating diagonal folds as shown in the bottom left photo.
+Refold the body of the swan, and form the head bend by creating diagonal folds (as shown in the bottom left photo).

-- Spend some time squashing and folding the beak and neck until you are happy with the shape.
-If you are finding this a little tricky, it may be because your napkin is too thick, if it's a 2-ply napkin you can peel off a layer and use them separately for the swan.
-Failing this, you can simply fold the the head over into a simpler head shape.
+Spend some time adjusting the beak and neck until you are happy with the shape.
+If you are finding this tricky, it might be because your napkin is too thick.
+If it's a two-ply napkin, you can peel off a layer.
+And if it's a cloth napkin, make sure the creases are pressed as flat as possible.

 Bring It All Together

 To secure the tail of the swan so it won't fall over, find the very last layer of napkin underneath the tail.
 Pull on this flap and flip it over, creating a diagonal crease on the inside of the swan.

 Add the Finishing Touches

-- Finally, we can start peeling the layers of the tail backwards, you can use all of the layers or just a couple.
-Peel them towards the head and then pull them up and out towards the back of the tail, being careful not to rip the paper if you're using a paper napkin.
+Start peeling the layers of the tail backward; you can use all of the layers or just a couple.
+Peel them toward the head, and then pull them up and out toward the back of the tail.
+Be careful not to rip the paper if you're using a paper napkin.